What is Kenya's pathway to limit global warming to 1.5°C?

 Decarbonising the transport sector

-In 2019, transport’s direct CO2 emissions were 11 MtCO2, or 14% of economy-wide emissions (excl.
-LULUCF).1 The transport energy mix consists almost exclusively of oil, with a small number of electric vehicles (EVs) in operation.2 EVs are gaining in popularity, however, with an 8.3% market share of new vehicle sales in Kenya during the 2022-2023 financial year.3 All pathways show a relatively slow transition from fossil fuels during this decade before accelerating as more low-carbon infrastructure comes online.
+In 2022, the transport sector emitted 13 MtCO2, or 14% of economy-wide emissions (excluding LULUCF).1,2 The transport energy mix consists almost exclusively of oil, with a small number of electric vehicles (EVs) in operation.3 EVs are gaining in popularity, reaching an 8.3% market share of new vehicle sales in Kenya during the 2022-2023 financial year.4 All pathways show a relatively slow transition from fossil fuels during this decade before accelerating as more low-carbon infrastructure comes online.

 Kenya's energy mix in the transport sector